rldittmar/getting_cleaning_data_final_project/README.md

 ### Summarizing the data by creating a a second, independent tidy data set with the average of each variable for each activity and each subject.

  The 'subject' and 'activity' columns were set as factors.
-Data were grouped by subject and activity, then summarized by the mean.
+Data were grouped by subject and activity, then summarized by the mean for each variable.
 This results in a final, tidy data table with each row representing the mean of all variables for one activity for one subject.

 ## References